Huawei CFO to seek extradition stay citing Trump comments

 Meng defense lawyer Scott Fenton told the court that during her three-hour detention in December, Meng’s rights “were placed in total suspension.”

+The bank and wire fraud charges do not meet that criteria because Meng is accused of encouraging HSBC to engage in transactions that violate U.S. sanctions laws.
+But there would be no risk of fines or forfeiture for any bank in Canada.

+“Put another way, the alleged offense could only exist in a country that prohibits international financial transactions in relation to Iran,” the lawyers said in court documents.
+“Canada is no longer such a country.”

-She will next appear in court on Sept.
-23, when her defense will make more applications for disclosure.
+Meng will next appear in court on Sept.
+23, when her defense will make more applications for more disclosure.
 No date has been yet set for an extradition hearing, a process that could take years.

-Meng’s case has attracted global attention and sparked a diplomatic crisis between Beijing and Ottawa.
+Her case has attracted global attention and sparked a diplomatic crisis between Beijing and Ottawa.
 China has repeatedly demanded Meng’s release.

 Huawei said in a statement on Wednesday that the criminal case against Meng is based on allegations that are simply not true, adding that the U.S.-ordered arrest was “guided by political considerations and tactics, not by the rule of law.”